 In typical fashion I target areas in Montana that I know hold birds and show good habitat for both sharp-tailed grouse and sage grouse.
 These particular areas have good cover consisting of sage and natural grasses.
 The grass growing up into the sagebrush looking very old, and straw in color, as well as some new growth, green in color.

 The first area I targeted was a state section consisting of roughly 640 acres.
 Along the outskirts of the state section was private land in production of wheat and alfalfa.
 In the early season sage grouse love to be around leafy greens, such as alfalfa.
-Huns and sharptail love wheat but I have found them in other crops as well.
+Hungarian partridge and sharptails love wheat but I have found them in other crops as well.

 My hopes for this season haven’t been real high.
 I spotted very few birds along the roads during my summer scouting.
-Cover was on the increase, the right crops were in the right areas, and we had a wet year providing plenty of water.
+Sharp-tailed grouse habitat was on the increase, the right crops were in the right areas, and we had a wet year providing plenty of water.

 Many times you’ve heard me say I don’t worry too much about looking for water when looking for new bird areas.
 They can find a puddle somewhere that will be plenty to sustain them.
 Water is an essential part of a bird’s survival, but it does not take a lot for them to be satisfied.
 When you find water, use it to your advantage.